Equitable Distribution of Assets in Brooklyn

 Helping You to Understand the Property Division Process

 For couples facing divorce, the first step will be exchanging all of the information regarding their finances in a matrimonial net-worth statement that must be signed under penalty of perjury.
-Couples may also be required to exchange certain documents and appraisals.
+Couples may also be required to exchange certain documents and obtain appraisals.
 After this exchange, there will be a three-step process that will include the following:

 - Identification: The court will need to identify which of the property is “separate” and which is “marital.”
 Most often, any property that the individual acquired before the marriage will be classified as "separate" and property acquired during the course of the marriage will be “marital”; however, there are always exceptions, such as an inheritance.

-- Valuation: The second step will be assigning a value to all assets so that the court can fairly allocate everything during property division.
+- Valuation: The second step will be assigning a value to all assets so that the court can fairly allocate everything during distribution.
 There are certain assets that will be difficult to provide a concrete value for as some assets have fluctuating value (ex: stocks) and other will ebb and flow in value.

 - Distribution: The final step will be distributing the property in a manner that the court deems to be fair.
 New York Domestic Relations Law §236B5 states that the court will need to consider certain factors into the final decision, such as the income / property of each party, any spousal support that is awarded, the duration of the marriage, the tax consequences, and more.

 At our Brooklyn divorce law firm, we understand that there are many challenges involved during the division of property in a divorce case.
-We have the experience, skill set, and smarts to help ensure that your best interests are protected during this process and that any distribution is indeed fair.
+We have the experience, skill set, and knowledge to help ensure that your best interests are protected during this process and that any distribution is indeed fair.
 If you would like to discuss your case or take the first step, we encourage you to contact us immediately.
-We are an established Brooklyn family law firm with a reputation for successfully representing individuals in regards to marital property issues throughout the five boroughs, Westchester, and Nassau.
+We are an established Brooklyn family law firm with a reputation for successfully representing individuals in regards to marital property issues throughout the five boroughs, Westchester, and Nassau counties.